Best Apps to Practice Japanese Speaking (2026)

 |---|---|---|---|

-| Hanashi | Daily speaking reps without scheduling | Low-pressure conversation practice with feedback and routine support | Not the best fit if you specifically want a live tutor every session |
+| Hanashi | Daily speaking practice without scheduling | Low-pressure conversation practice with feedback and routine support | Best as the daily base; add tutor sessions when you want scheduled human instruction |

-| italki | Live correction and real conversation pressure | Human feedback, accountability, and flexible lesson goals | Harder to do every day and less convenient for quick practice |
+| italki | Scheduled human instruction and real conversation pressure | Human feedback, accountability, and flexible lesson goals | Harder to do every day and less convenient for quick practice |

 | HelloTalk | Free voice-note and exchange practice | Real people, casual language, and low-cost speaking exposure | Quality and consistency depend heavily on who you meet |